ForgottenAvali/O-SAVS/PRIVACY.md

 ## 2. Information We DO NOT Collect
 - **Personal Identification Documents:** We do not request, collect, or store real names, IDs, passports, driver's licenses, or facial images.
 - **Message Content:** We do not read, log, or store chat messages in any Discord server.
-- **VRChat Account Credentials:** Authentication tokens and login details are restricted to the bot's host environment and are never stored alongside user records.
+- **VRChat Account Credentials:** O-SAVS never requests, accesses, or stores user VRChat account credentials, passwords, or login tokens.
+Verification relies strictly on publicly accessible profile details linked via your VRChat User ID.

 ## 3. How We Use Data
 Collected data is used solely to: